 Palpitations are feelings that occur when a person senses an abnormality in the beating and rhythm of their heart.
 Palpitations are symptoms of possible abnormal heart rhythms.
-Signs and symptoms of palpitations may include a feeling of a “skipped beat” or a feeling of fluttering and/or fullness in the chest and/or fullness in the throat with shortness of breath.
-Palpitations may vary in length from seconds to days (often intermittent); long episodes can cause chest pains, shortness of breath, sweating and nausea and vomiting (resembling a heart attack).
-Some palpitations are warning signs of serious hear rhythm problems; they include lightheadedness, fainting, and sudden death (ventricular fibrillation).
-The types of palpitations are premature atrial and ventricular contractions (extra beats), supraventricular tachycardia (very fast heartbeats like 150 beats per min.), atrial fibrillation and flutter (fast irregular and/or sometimes regular atrial beats, all too fast for the ventricles to respond) and ventricular tachycardia and/or fibrillation (fast heartbeats controlled by ventricular signals that may or may not allow ventricular contractions [ventricular tachycardia] or fast and irregular ventricular signals that do not permit ventricular contractions [ventricular fibrillation, that often causes sudden death].
+Signs and symptoms of palpitations may include a feeling of a skipped beat or a feeling of fluttering and/or fullness in the chest and/or fullness in the throat with shortness of breath.
+Palpitations may vary in length from seconds to days (often intermittent).
+Long episodes can cause chest pains, shortness of breath, sweating, and nausea and vomiting (resembling a heart attack).
+Some palpitations are warning signs of serious heart rhythm problems.
+They include lightheadedness, fainting, and sudden death (ventricular fibrillation).
+The types of palpitations are premature atrial and ventricular contractions (extra beats), supraventricular tachycardia (very fast heartbeats like 150 beats per minute), atrial fibrillation and flutter (fast irregular and/or sometimes regular atrial beats, all too fast for the ventricles to respond), and ventricular tachycardia and/or fibrillation (fast heartbeats controlled by ventricular signals that may or may not allow ventricular contractions [ventricular tachycardia] or fast and irregular ventricular signals that do not permit ventricular contractions [ventricular fibrillation, that often causes sudden death]).

 Heart Disease : Test Your Medical IQ QuizQuestion

 In the U.S., 1 in every 4 deaths is caused by heart disease.See Answer